 Stop, slow down and take in the finer, subtle details of the artworks on display in the North East Gallery.
 The works by Jacques Nimki and Damien Hirst encourage you to study features often missed and unnoticed, discovering the intricate beauty on show.
 Experience one of the less well-known paintings by L.S.
 Lowry, Seascape.

 Discover more from the Arts Council Collection including their latest acquisitions and other exhibitions around the country.

 Committing an act of kindness once a week has been shown to increase happiness and wellbeing.
 The National Trust is supported by over 65,000 volunteers, who each year give almost five million hours of their time.
 Just think how many acts of kindness that amounts to each day.

 Much of the work at Beningbrough is only possible thanks to the volunteers you will see during your visit.
-This year the volunteers added their own voice to the exhibition.
-Working in partnership with the National Poetry Library, they explored the theme of wellbeing in poetry.
+This year the volunteers got involved and worked in partnership with the National Poetry Library exploring the theme of wellbeing in poetry.